 - 1.5 cups dry red wine like Cabernet Sauvignon or beef broth

-- 1 tbsp chopped Chipotle pepper in adobo sauce
+- 1 tablespoon chopped Chipotle pepper in adobo sauce

 - Kosher salt and fresh cracked black pepper